nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2022-01-11-madeyes_castle.md

 *(-oE allows for matching using regex.
 [0-9]+ matches any numbers from 0-9, and then merges them to form one result)*

-The extracted number will then be correct, allowing the `impressive()` function to be called.
+The inputted number will then be correct, allowing us to pass the check and call the `impressive()` function.

 Now we need to manipulate our PATH such that when the binary runs `uname`, it's actually running a malicious script that we created.